 - Average Low: 64°F (18°C)

-- a picnic blanket is great if you want to check out some of the free concerts and movies it's best to pack for a range of temperatures, since i can be cool in the morning/evening, but quite warm during mid-day.
-Of course, it can also be cool inside museums and stores, so having a light layer to put on can greatly increase you comfort.
+- It's best to pack for a range of temperatures since it can be cool in the morning/evening, but quite warm during mid-day.
+Of course, it can also be cool inside museums and stores, so having a light layer to put on can greatly increase your comfort.

 - Although casual clothes such as shorts and t-shirts are fine for visiting most tourist attractions, you might want to pack slacks or dresses if you're planning to include any nicer dinners on your itinerary.